 Teaching

-Teaching within the Faculty of Culture and Society (KS) and within the School of Arts and Communication (K3).
 Develops and teaches courses in the Faculties of Culture and Society Department (KS), School of Arts and Communication (K3) and Technology and Society (TS).
-Teaches across multiple programs: Graphic, Media Studies, Interaction and Product Design, Design for Engineering at Bachelor’s and Master’s levels.
-Attending PhD supervision preparatory coursework Fall 2025.
+Teaches across multiple programs: Graphic, Interaction, Media Studies, and Product Design, Design for Engineering at Bachelor’s and Master’s levels.

-Program Director, co-chair a 180-credit, three-year bachelor’s program in Graphic Design that integrates practical design skills with theoretical foundations and research methodologies.
-Students develop expertise in design principles, working with design, typography, layout, branding, presentation technology, creating marketing assets, UX UI skills, AI tools and digital communication while building strong theoretical and communication foundations in graphic design research.
+Co-Programme Director, she co-chairs a three-year bachelor’s programme in Graphic Design that integrates practical design skills with theoretical foundations and research methodologies.
+Students develop expertise in design principles, working with design, interface design, typography, layout, branding, presentation technology, creating marketing assets, UX UI skills, AI tools and digital communication while building strong theoretical and communication foundations in graphic design research.

 Course Leader for “Graphic Design and Media” online, second most popular freestanding course at Malmö University.
-Includes design methods, design tools, research through design (SWOT, desktop research, mood boards, marketing analytics) and practical application of strategic case studies.
+Includes design methods, design tools, research through design (SWOT, desktop research, mood boards, marketing analytics), AI tools and practical application of strategic case studies.

-Course Leader for “Working as a Designer” part of the Graphic Design bachelors degree.
+Course Leader for “Interaction and Design” and “Working as a Designer” part of the Graphic Design bachelors degree.
 Includes thematic based projects.

 Contributor to “Graphical User Interfaces” (GUI) part of the Interaction Design bachelors degree.

-Contributor to “Visualization and Presentation Techniques” part of the Product Development and Design: Bachelor of Science in Engineering.
+Contributor to freestanding courses, “Interaction Design” and “Visualization and Presentation Techniques” part of the Product Development and Design: Bachelor of Science in Engineering, “Exhibition Design” and “Strategic Design”.

 Supervising Media and Communication Studies: Culture, Collaborative Media, and Creative Industries Master’s thesis projects.